mvolkmann/blog/src/python/python-compared-to-js.md

 - in JavaScript, `10 <= n && n <= 20`
 - in Python, `10 <= n <= 20`

+## Code blocks

+JavaScript code blocks are surrounded by curly brackets (`{ code }`).
+Long statements can be split over multiple lines without including any special character at the ends of initial lines.

+Python uses leading whitespace (indentation) to determine which lines are part of the same block.
+All consecutive lines with the same indentation, ignoring empty lines, are considered to be in the same block.
+For the purpose of this determination, tab characters are replaced by spaces so that the number of spaces is a multiple of eight.
+This is significant when a mixture of tabs and spaces are used, which is not recommended.
+Python style guides recommend using multiples of four spaces for indentation and not using tab characters.
+Long statements can be split over multiple lines by adding a backslash (`\`) at the end of all but the last line.

 ## <a name="conditional-logic">Conditional logic</a>